MajorWookie/yoUnion/README.md

 ## 🆘 Support

-For support, email support@younion.app or open an issue in the GitHub repository.
+For support, email support@yoUnion.app or open an issue in the GitHub repository.

 ## 🗺 Roadmap

 - [ ] Advanced financial ratio calculations
 - [ ] Peer company comparisons
 - [ ] Push notifications for new filings
 - [ ] AI-powered financial insights
 - [ ] Insider trading activity tracking